2024 Challenge Cup final

 The 2024 Challenge Cup Final was the 123rd final of the Rugby Football League's Challenge Cup knock-out competition.
 The final was contested by Wigan Warriors and Warrington Wolves.

-This was the first time since 1990 that both teams had met in the final.
+This was the first time since 1990 that the teams had met in the final.

 Background

-The 2024 Challenge Cup final will be only the second time Wigan Warriors and Warrington Wolves have played each other in the cup final – the first in 1990.
+The 2024 Challenge Cup final was only the second time Wigan Warriors and Warrington Wolves have played each other in the cup final – the first in 1990.
 Outside of the final, there have been 23 previous meetings in the cup.

-Wigan have won the competition a record 20 times, and enter the 2024 final as world champions.
+Wigan have won the competition a record 20 times, and entered the 2024 final as world champions.
 Their most recent final was in 2022, their first since 2013, beating Huddersfield Giants.

 Warrington's most recent final was in 2019 beating St Helens to win their ninth title, one year after their Wembley defeat to Catalans Dragons.

 Upon qualification for the final, Wigan were first in Super League with Warrington in third.
-Both teams however, were level on points though Wigan had a game in hand.